 Provides encryption of sensitive data contained within email (such as credit card numbers or cardholder information).
 Can be configured to automatically encrypt at the boundary of the network to prevent PCI regulated content from exiting the network unprotected.

 Entrust PCI Security Solutions

 The requirements for compliance with the Payment Card Industry (PCI) standard can be difficult to understand.
 The guidelines for PCI security compliance are somewhat broad and undefined; it is not always clear what a card company such as VISA will find to be an acceptable mitigating data control.
-Audits done by PCI-approved assessors and PCI security vendors typically suggest millions of dollars worth of security applications in order to be fully compliant, but these suggestions are not practical in most cases.
+To help, you can always look in the FFIEC Compliance guideline we provide, or have an audit done by PCI-approved assessors and PCI security vendors typically suggest millions of dollars worth of security applications in order to be fully compliant, but these suggestions are not practical in most cases.